 Case you can't tell, that Butch gets my goat.
 A fine, sophisticated, pathologically narcissistic, pilgrim stock royalty, speed freak burnout ex-model like Edie is too good for him.
 Of course that's my opinion, for we straight sophistos loathe these cornfed trade hunks with their dopey lack of depth and stripper shorts.
 Butch's burly status --though he's pale as the moon--is clearly a signifier that this film, for all its female toplessness, is skewed for an older gay male audience.
-The cut rentboy rube from the sticks--as naive and dopey as traffic will allow--is a gay staple, a favorite recurring subject the way, say, a blonde girl whose hot and an ace car mechanic is "ours."
+The cut rentboy rube from the sticks--as naive and dopey as traffic will allow--is a gay staple, a favorite recurring subject the way, say, a blonde girl leaning on a Corvette is "ours."
 Butch-types can get free room and board just by just traipsing around in their towels after a long day indulging in Fire Island volleyball or soaking up the sun; It's a very reciprocal relationship, even if you're straight, as my old-roommate can tell you.
 Said filmmaker (or designer) shoots sly glances while hunched over their brunch table Hamptons Weekly and you get a free place to crash, right on the beach, not to mention free... everything.
-I hope that's why we're subjected to Wesley Hayes' super pale naked chest and dopey voice as he walks around in tight shorts and a dazed hick expression, so charismatically challenged from a straight perspective he makes you wonder why Joe Dellesandro wasn't playing the part.
-Was he so unreliable by then?
+I hope that's why we're subjected to Wesley Hayes' super pale naked chest and dopey voice as he walks around in tight shorts his dazed hick expression so charismatically challenged from a straight perspective he makes you wonder why Joe Dellesandro wasn't playing the part.
+Was Joe so unreliable by then?
 Or was he way past being able to play a rube, having shot too much, in both senses of the word?
 In the words of Marlene Dietrich, "Joe.... where are you, Joe?"